Working groups, guilds, and other communities

 - A current guild leader announces the new leader, who takes up the position immediately.

-18F has developed Communities, with “Community Leads” guiding them.
-These communities are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.
+18F has developed Collectives, with “Collective Leads” guiding them.
+These collectives are an experiment in how we can support important practices and focus areas long-term within the tight constraints of a cost-recoverable organization.

-These communities should all have Slack channels with a
+These collectives should all have Slack channels with a

 c- prefix.
 Since their channels are one of their best ways of promoting best practices, you’re encouraged to join any you find interesting.

 |Natural Language Processing & Machine Learning||James Tranovich & Tiffany Andrews||#c-nlp-ml|

 |Partners Network||Skippy Williams & Ben Peterson||#c-partners-network|

 A Community of Practice (CoP) provides for government-wide knowledge-sharing.
 They attract members from across government agencies, and provide a good opportunity for Guilds to connect with others in government and influence best practices beyond TTS.

 There are a number of groups that are good for collaborating across government.
 If any of these topics interest you, consider joining—even if you prefer to lurk.
 (Consider filtering messages like these so they appear in their own Gmail label.)

 About: This listserv is used for cross-team announcements and conversation between USDS HQ, agency digital service teams, 18F etc.

 To join: Email email@example.com with no subject and